-Specific activities to foster and maintain affordable housing planned for Local Fiscal Year 2023 are highlighted below:
+Specific activities to foster and maintain affordable housing planned for Local Fiscal Year 2024 are highlighted below:

-- The County will provide homeownership, financial literacy, and foreclosure prevention counseling to over 580households. - ❖ A total of 30 low and moderate income households will be given property rehabilitation services, including five very low income households.
-Four of the 30 households who receive assistance through the property rehabilitation or property repair programs will also be provided with accessibility modification services using prior year funds.
-Additionally, over 100 elderly households will receive minor home repair and accessibility modifications to allow them to age in place. - Approximately 12 first time homebuyers will be assisted with the purchase of their first home through the provision of down payment, closing cost, and mortgage write-down assistance through the Mortgage Assistance Program. - The County will increase the supply of scattered site rental housing by acquiring and rehabilitating approximately four units to be rented to low income households, utilizing a combination of State, County, and CDBG funds.
-These efforts will be targeted to the Brooklyn Park and Severn communities. - The County has seeded a Housing Trust Fund with \$10 million dollars for development of affordable rental and homeownership housing, tenant based rental assistance, and support for local group housing. - \ HOME and County funds may be used to assist with gap financing for several projects who have received an allocation of State LIHTC financing but are in the early stages of development including (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of Eagle Park, a 120-unit senior/family project located in Hanover; and (iii) the development of Villages at Little
+- The County will provide homeownership, financial literacy, and foreclosure prevention counseling to over 580 households. - A total of 25 low- and moderate-income households will be given property rehabilitation services, including five very low income households. - Additionally, over 100 elderly households will receive minor home repair and accessibility modifications to allow them to age in place. - Prior year funds will support approximately 12 first time homebuyers will be assisted with the purchase of their first home through the provision of down payment, closing cost, and mortgage write-down assistance through the Mortgage Assistance Program. - The County will increase the supply of scattered site rental housing by acquiring and rehabilitating approximately four units to be rented to low-income households, utilizing a combination of State, County, and CDBG funds.
+These efforts will be targeted to the Brooklyn Park and Severn communities. - The County is seeking to add a dedicated funding stream to the Housing Trust Fund providing an additional \$8,000,000 dollars for development of affordable rental and homeownership housing, tenant based rental assistance, and support for local group housing. - HOME and County funds will be used to provide gap financing for several projects in FY24.
+The County anticipates completing settlement and construction commencing on at least three projects including (i) the new development of Eagle Park, a 120-unit senior/family project located in Hanover; (ii) the rehabilitation of Morris Blum, of an existing 154-unit public housing senior community, in the City of Annapolis; and (iii) the redevelopment project called Heritage Homes, which entails combining the rehabilitation of two existing age-restricted Public Housing communities: Glen Square, a 127 unit property and Stoney Hill, a 55 unit property.
+Additionally, the County is in the early stages of underwriting several additional projects which have received an allocation of State LIHTC financing but are in an earlier stage of development including (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of Eagle Park, a 120-unit senior/family project located in Hanover; and (iii) the development of Villages at Little Patuxent, a 78-unit senior/family project in Gambrills.